How cells grow, the discovery of Insulin like growth factors

 Author: Pierre De Meyts, MD, PHD, F.A.C.E.

-In 1957, W.D.
-Salmon Jr and William H. Daughaday at Washington University in St Louis provided compelling evidence that the effects of growth hormone in stimulating the incorporation of radioactive sulfate into chondroitin sulfate in cartilagein vivoand in vitrowas not direct, but mediated by a factor circulating in serum that they named “sulfation factor”.
-In the early 70’s, many investigators started to search for the factor(s) mediating growth hormone effects that by consensus became known as “somatomedins”.
-Different groups used different target cell systems and different isolation and purification methods, resulting in a multiplicity of somatomedins of which the similarities and differences were unclear.
+In 1957, WD.
+Salmon Jr and William H. Daughaday at Washington University in St Louis provided compelling evidence that the effects of growth hormone in stimulating the incorporation of radioactive sulfate into chondroitin sulfate in cartilage in vivo and in vitro was not direct but mediated by a factor circulating in serum that they named “sulfation factor”.
+In the early ’70s, many investigators started to search for the factor(s) mediating growth hormone effects that became known as “somatomedins” by consensus.
+Different groups used different target cell systems and different isolation and purification methods, resulting in a multiplicity of somatomedins, of which the similarities and differences were unclear.

-At about the same time, future Nobel laureate Howard Temin and coworkers isolated a new growth factor, which they named Multiplication Stimulation Activity (MSA), from serum-free medium that had been conditioned by a Buffalo rat liver cell line (BRL-3A).
+At about the same time, future Nobel laureate Howard Temin and co-workers isolated a new growth factor, which they named Multiplication Stimulation Activity (MSA), from a serum-free medium that had been conditioned by a Buffalo rat liver cell line (BRL-3A).

 Click below to complete the form to download the full article and subscribe to our newsletter.